 Watch this short Youtube video prepared by Eventective's Channel:

 The retirement community housing choices are very good, ranging from private homes to condos.
 Some retirees live here for the summer, and then migrate to a warmer climate.
 Cape Elizabeth is one of the nicest suburbs.
 Prices are a relative bargain compared to other parts of New England.
-According to the National Association of Realtors, the median selling price in the fourth quarter of 2018 was $290,700, in the Portland-South Portland area, which is a 20.7% increase compared to the 4th quarter of 2019.
+According to the National Association of Realtors, the median selling price in the 2nd quarter of 2020 was $336,100, in the Portland-South Portland area, which is a 20.7% increase compared to the 4th quarter of 2019.

 What Is Special about Portland